matt-harris/outline/scss/utils/readme.md

-Utils folder contains all the Sass tools and helpers used across the project
+The Utils folder contains all the Sass tools, mixins, variables and helpers used across the project.